slsa-framework/slsa/docs/attestation-model.md

 -   Do you develop software with standard open source licenses?
 -   Will the code be consumed by others?

-In these situations, it is suggested you use the [SLSA Provenance format].
+In these situations, we encourage you to use the [SLSA Provenance format].
 The SLSA Provenance format offers a path towards interoperability and cohesion across the open source ecosystem.
 Users can verify any provenance statement in this format using the [Generic SLSA Verifier].